 Some organizations think they can be more “agile” by doing waterfall in smaller iterations.
 The problem is the timeline is tough to compress when fully vetted artifacts are expected after each round of reviews.
 There is too much overhead with all of the document creation which detracts from the amount of time left for coding.
 Agile is about streamlining processes not compressing them.

 One transition strategy is to employ agile in the development and QA cycles.
 Smaller scoped development cycles followed by QA.
 This way the customer sees the evolution of the application and can comment along the way.
 The design is properly vetted at the beginning and ample time is allotted for integration at the end.

 A project manager’s challenge in working in a fast-paced “can-do” development team is managing scope creep.
 Since changes can be implemented quickly, anything and everything seems possible.
 So the distinction must be made and managed between what is considered a fix versus what is considered a change so that sprints are tight and marching towards the agreed-upon end product.

 QA is always burdened as a release approaches, their schedule’s usually backed up against a wall.
 In waterfall, QA expects tight use cases to derive their test cases.
 So in the agile world, they get code thrown over the wall.
 That is why in agile teams, sometimes developers rotate into the QA role and become part of the solution from the beginning.

 Since at the end of each sprint a fully functional application is delivered, it is very tempting to release it.
 This can be very annoying to users if this requires a frequent patch or upgrade.
 It makes the user wonder whether a polished product is ever in the horizon.
 If the upgrades are seamless, it may be a hassle to keep up with the new changes.
 Therefore a published release schedule or roadmap keeps the user in the loop.
-Major releases semi-annually and/or functional releases quarterly are recommended.If you would like more information on this topic feel free to comments or email us at [email protected] We welcome your questions, comments and feedback.
+Major releases semi-annually and/or functional releases quarterly are recommended.